vitaly-rudenko/streamline/README.md

 Productivity-oriented VS Code extension packed with features for working on large projects.

+## Quick Repls

+Easily create scripts and projects, and run them.
+Supports templates, custom commands, and a separate tree view for your snippets.

 ## Scoped Paths

 Add files and folders into 'scopes' and easily toggle between them to only see what's important.